Tag: Discounts and rebates

 Indonesia vs PT AVnet Datamation Solutions, November 2021, Supreme Court, Case No. 2748/B/PK/Pjk/2021

 PT Tech Data Advanced Solutions Indonesia (formerly PT AVnet Datamation Solutions) had paid service fees to a related party in FY 2014.
 Following an audit, the tax authorities issued an assessment where these service fees, among other issues, was found to be unsubstantiated by the evidence provided by the company.
 The Company disagreed and brought the case to court.
-Judgement of the Supreme Court The Supreme Court upheld the assessment of the tax authorities.
+Judgment of the Supreme Court The Supreme Court upheld the assessment of the tax authorities.
 Excerpts “That the reasons for the Appellant’s request for reconsideration cannot be justified, because the decision of the Tax Court which states that it partially grants the Appellant’s appeal against the Decision of the Director General of Taxes Number KEP-01460/KEB/WPJ.07/2017, dated 5 September 2017, concerning the Taxpayer’s Objection to the Income Tax Underpayment Assessment Letter for Tax Year 2014 Number 00013/206/14/056/16, dated 8 June 2016, in the name of the Appellant, TIN 21,120,445,8-056,000, is appropriate and correct …” “The Appellant only provided evidence of the Service ...
 Read more

 Italy vs E.I.
 S.r.l., February 2021, Regional Tax Commission, Case No 12/02/2021 n.
 546/9